 Leviathan raid: The Gauntlet

-This is a room with four plates marked by sigils, encircled by a tunnel.
+The arena has four plates marked by the raid sigils, and is encircled by a tunnel.
 The encounter begins when a player stands on each plate - adds will spawn, and then finally Centurions.
 Kill the Centurions to spawn psionic charges at the Hound and Chalice plates.

 The two players not assigned to a plate should grab these charges, which will teleport them into the tunnel and begin a hidden countdown to the charge's detonation.
 At each of the four plates, the tunnel is blocked by a grid of circular holes.
 The people in the room - let's call them 'shooters' - can unlock these grids and spawn new charges to refresh the runners' timer, preventing them from blowing up.
-The timer is very slightly longer than the travel distance between two grids, so if the runner is quick, they might make it despite a miss.
+The timer is slightly longer than the optimal travel time between two grids, so if the runner is quick, they can make it if the shooters screw up.

 Inside the room, there are three inverted triangles at each grid, which correspond to its three rows.
 To unlock the grid and spawn the charge, the shooters must shoot the arrows in the rows where the red hole isn't.
-When the runner grabs the charge, a Councillor Psion spawns beneath the three arrows - one of the shooters must kill him immediately, or he wipes everyone.
+When the runner grabs the charge, a Projection Psion spawns beneath the three arrows - one of the shooters must kill it immediately, or it wipes everyone.

 At the end of each runner's lap is another charge that teleports them back into the room.
 They now dunk their charges in the recepticle at its centre - you want charges for everyone in the team here, so that means two more laps.
 When you have six charges stored, everyone should grab one and attempt a lap of the outer ring.
 This time, the grids are unlocked, and four charges will spawn randomly in their holes.
 Only three of you need to finish the lap (and dunk your charges again) to complete the encounter, but the death timer can still wipe you, so you can't afford for anyone to die until one or two grids into the run.